 Benefits & Pros of Chia Seeds

-They’re very high in fiber, which is good for a healthy colon and it can keep you full for longer periods of time.
+They’re very high in fiber, which is good for a healthy colon and they can keep you full for longer periods of time.
 This also helps with weight loss.

-They are high in calcium, magnesium, and boron, which is important for strong bones.
+They are high in calcium, magnesium, and boron, which are important for strong bones.